-- 4.1 The track for a European Championship MUST be either new or repaired new before the day it is open for practice.
+- 4.1 The track for a European Championship MUST be either newly built or repaired to a 50% new layout before the day it is open for the main event practice.
 Whether the track is a new track made for the event or an existing track it can not be open to drivers for practice before the day the official practice is scheduled.
-The National Federation and the organising Club must forbid any use of this track 3 weeks before the event. - 4.2 For Electric 1/8th all finals will use a "Le Mans" or "F1" type grid start, with a minimum of 3 meter alternating intervals with two rows of cars.
+The National Federation and the organising Club must forbid any use of this track 4 weeks before the event.
+One car may be run by the event organisers for a maximum of 20 minutes, to prove the suitability of the new layout. - 4.2 For Electric 1/8th all finals will use a "Le Mans" or "F1" type grid start, with a minimum of 3 meter alternating intervals with two rows of cars.
 Cars must be placed forward facing to their markerline or start box.